anggelomos/nothion/README.md

 - focus_time: float

 ## ExpenseLog model
-This packages uses a custom attrs model to store expense log data, it has the following attributes:
+This package uses a custom attrs model to store expense log data, it has the following attributes:

 ExpenseLog:
 - fecha: str